What is credit card fraud & how do you report it?

 Credit card fraud can take many different forms, and it’s getting more sophisticated all the time.
 Here are some common types:

-How to spot signs of credit card fraud
+Signs of credit card fraud

-- Blocked access to your account
+Blocked access to an account

-- Unexpected calls from creditors or collection agencies
+Unexpected calls from creditors or collection agencies

 How to report credit card fraud